Posterior Contraction rate and Asymptotic Bayes Optimality for one-group shrinkage priors in sparse normal means problem: Asymptotic optimality of a full Bayes approach in a problem of hypothesis testing

-where $\widehat{\tau}$ is defined in \eqref{eq:3.1}.
-Under \hyperlink{assumption2}{Assumption 2}, they proved that for $p_n \propto n^{-\epsilon} ,\; 0< \epsilon<1$ and for $a=\frac{1}{2}$ with $L(\cdot)$ defined in \eqref{eq:1.4} satisfying (\hyperlink{A1}{A1}) and (\hyperlink{A2}{A2}), the decision rule \eqref{eq:4.8} is also ABOS.\\ We are interested in a full Bayes approach to the same problem where one puts a non-degenerate prior on $\tau$.
+where $\widehat{\tau}$ is defined in \eqref{eq:2.4}.
+Under \hyperlink{assumption2}{Assumption 2}, they proved that for $p_n \propto n^{-\epsilon} ,\; 0< \epsilon<1$ and for $a=\frac{1}{2}$ with $L(\cdot)$ defined in \eqref{eq:1.4} satisfying \hyperlink{assumption1}{Assumption 1}, the decision rule \eqref{eq:4.8} is also ABOS.\\ We are interested in a full Bayes approach to the same problem where one puts a non-degenerate prior on $\tau$.
 In that case the decision rule modifies to